rendall/icebreakers/QUESTIONS.md

   * Would you rather be in jail for five years or be in a coma for a decade?
   * Would you rather be on a survival reality show or dating show?
   * Would you rather be too hot or too cold?
-  * Would you rather buy 10 things you don’t need every time you go shopping or always forget the one thing that you need when you go to the store?
+  * Would you rather buy 10 things you don't need every time you go shopping or always forget the one thing that you need when you go to the store?
   * Would you rather detect every lie you hear or get away with every lie you tell?
   * Would you rather for your birthday, receive cash or gifts?
   * Would you rather get a hand-written card or a phone call?